clux/magic-forest/README.md

 Only the brute forcing solution is used for all languages.

 - Build up the entire tree mutation by mutation from the initial forest
-- In mutation step, create all possible variations, then filter out invalids, then sort and remove duplicates (don't use sets before the filter)
+- Perform *all* the insertions into a vector or similar, *then* filter out invalids
+- At the end of `mutate` remove duplicates (either by converting to a set here, or using a sort + erase combo)
+- Do not use sets *before* you have done inserts and filter in `mutate`
 - Continue doing mutation steps until a stable solution is found
 - No third party libraries
 - Language idiomatic solution (no obscure/largely expanding optimizations)